Sonja Phillips Nichols

-Public service is an important part of Nichols' experience.
-In 2020, she was a candidate for the seat in NC Senate District 37.
+In 2020, Nichols was a candidate for the seat in NC Senate District 37.
 She serves on multiple boards across the state, including those at the Atrium Health Foundation, the Charlotte Mecklenburg Police Foundation, and the Hopeway Foundation.
-She has served as president of Good Friends Charlotte since 2013, working to support individuals and families with emergency financial resources.
+She has served as president of Good Friends Charlotte, working to support individuals and families with emergency financial resources.
 She has also served as president of The Women's Impact Fund, one of the largest women's collective giving organizations in the country, which has awarded millions of dollars addressing Charlotte Mecklenburg's emerging issues and critical needs.

 Nichols is the founding president of the South Charlotte Chapter of Jack and Jill America, a membership organization that strengthens children through leadership development, volunteer service, philanthropic giving, and civic duty.

 Nichols is elated by the opportunity to serve on the BOG.

 "I love our state of North Carolina and I want to help highlight and promote the great work that is actually happening on each of our 17 college and university campuses," she says.
 "I want to be the biggest cheerleader showcasing the tremendous, positive work our UNC System is doing."

 Nichols has been happily married to "the fabulous Richard Nichols, Jr." for 33 years.
 She says one of her proudest accomplishments is that she proposed to her husband - and that he accepted.